bronzeRaf/ParallelClassics/README.md

 ### Results
-In the "results" folder you can find runtimes of the serial and the parallel implementation.
+In the "results" folder you can find runtimes of the serial and the parallel implementations.
 For a complete comparison, the results present the runtimes for 2, 4, 8 and 16 MPI tasks.
 There are times for graphs from 128 to 4096 vertices with several w and p values.
 All the timing presented in the text files is counted in seconds.
-The parallel algorithm in the results is using 256 threads per block and total one CUDA thread per vertex.
+The parallel algorithm in the results is using 256 threads per block for a total of one CUDA thread per vertex.
 As "1st PARALLEL ALGORITHM" is mentioned the implementation using pure global memory in GPU and as "2nd PARALLEL ALGORITHM" is mentioned the implementation using also shared memory in GPU.